 Approximately 75 percent of the appellant's time is dedicated to site management, advisory services, and program reporting.
 This responsibility involves site protection, evaluation, and assessment, including duties such as flagging an already-audited site, evaluating damage to sites, and consulting with the State Historic Preservation Office (SHPO).
 This responsibility also includes report-writing and evaluation involving mapping, site recording, reporting, and developing an action plan on how to protect the subject site.
 The appellant makes determinations whether the site can or cannot be protected, and whether it may be eligible for the National Register of Historic Places (NRHP).
 Another portion of the appellant's time (approximately 25 percent) is dedicated to the planning and developing of projects.
 The appellant works with groups to plan projects (either as a team member or team lead), implements the plans, and generates the necessary reports, as well as brochures and videos for public consumption.
 At times she may need to consult with local Native American tribes regarding the project plans.
-For example, if the District organizes a timber sale that imposes on a tribal gathering site, the District needs to work out a way to mitigate that and make changes to the project.
-In such a case, she writes a Memorandum of Agreement (MOA) between the Forest Service and the Tribe that ensures resource protection, including possible road blocks or site camouflage.
+For example, if the District organizes a timber sale that imposes on a tribal gathering site, the District must work out a method to mitigate the situation with changes to the project.
+In such a case, she ensures the Memorandum of Understanding (MOU) between the Forest Service and the Tribe addresses resource protection, including possible road blocks or site camouflage.